mattermost/mattermost-handbook/operations/research-and-development/product/development-process/jira-lifecycle.md

 ### In Progress

 Tickets reach this state by the implementer beginning to perform the work needed to finish the ticket.
-A ticket can be in progress for an indefinite period of time, but if tickets are routinely in progress across multiple Sprints, it is likely a sign that the tickets need better definition or reduction in scope.
+A ticket can be in progress for an indefinite period of time, but if tickets are routinely in progress across multiple sprints, it is likely a sign that the tickets need better definition or reduction in scope.
 A ticket moves back to [To Do](#to-do) if the implmenter is no longer working towards completing the ticket.

 ### Submitted